moosetechnology/moosetechnology.github.io/_drafts/2021-07-23-label-contractor.md

  removeSubstrings: #('Merged' 'Test');
  reduce: 'ClyMergedSuperclassesAndInheritedTraitsHierarchyTest'.
 ```
-	--> ClSprclsss~dTrtsHrrch
+will return 'ClSprclsss~dTrtsHrrch'

-The result is not the same, because the substrings are removed before applying removeVowels strategy(according to the priority system below).
+The result is different, because the substrings were removed before applying removeVowels strategy which was itself applied before 'ellipsisUpTo:'.

-The priority system is defined as(the color green means that the strategy has the highest priority):
+The priority system is defined as follows (the color green means that the strategy has the highest priority):

 <img src="/img/posts/2021-07-23-label-contractor/strategies_priorities.png" width="350"/>

-# **Conclusion**
+# Conclusion

 In this post, we have seen how to compact labels in a visualization using the LabelContractor.
-The goal is to improve the readability of a visualization while retaining the necessary information.
+The goal is to improve the readability of a visualization while retaining as much information as possible.

 Note that LabelContractor is not just for visualizations, but you can use it whenever you want.